MicrosoftDocs/entra-docs/docs/id-governance/tutorial-mover-custom-workflow-portal.md

 This Mover scenario runs a scheduled workflow and accomplishes the following tasks:

-1. Send email to notify manager of user move
+1. Sends email to notify manager of user move
 1. Add users to groups

 ## Prerequisites